-The attorneys general and USDOJ reached a settlement with Visa and MasterCard in the fall of 2010.
-The court approved the settlement in 2011.
+The attorneys general and USDOJ reached a settlement with Visa and MasterCard, which the court approved.
 Because of the settlement, companies and retailers may provide their customers with more options and cost saving incentives.
 Merchants also may inform their customers which cards will lower business costs the most, allowing merchants to pass these savings on to consumers.

 Litigation against American Express continues.
 The Attorney General asserts that American Express maintains the industry's most restrictive merchant rules and has the highest fees of any credit card company.
 Presently, American Express's rules prohibit any of the millions of merchants that accept American Express from taking advantage of the discounts and rebates that the Visa and MasterCard settlement would permit.
-While a precise date is yet to be determined, a trial is expected to take place in late spring or early summer of 2014.
+Trial will commence on July 7, 2014 in the Eastern District of New York.